Azure/azure-sdk-for-net/sdk/identity/Azure.Identity.Broker/README.md

 ## Key concepts

-This package enables broker support via the `InteractiveBrowserCredentialBrokerOptions` in combination with the `InteractiveBrowserCredential` of the `Azure.Identity` library.
+This package enables authentication broker support via `InteractiveBrowserCredentialBrokerOptions`, in combination with `InteractiveBrowserCredential` in the `Azure.Identity` package.

 ### Parent window handles